|

 Mercedes Benz Speed Record

-January 28, 1938: Rudolf Caracciola, a Mercedes-Benz (now owned by Daimler) racing car and the all-time world record of 432.7
+January 28, 1938: Rudolf Caracciola raced a Mercedes Benz racing car and established a then all-time world record of 432.7

 kilometers per hour on the motorway; "Once again, the road ahead contracted into a narrow white band and bridges across the